 This calendar is an indication of dates of social and cultural significance that fall throughout the academic year.
 Some of these dates can impact the teaching and learning experience of students and should be considered as such.
-Click on a date to see if or how it can affect a student's studies.
+Click on a date to find out more about the date itself and see if or how it can affect a student's studies.

 Please let us know if there are any important dates we are missing.